ogorbacheva/ClickHouse/docs/en/query_language/select.md

 You can specify only a single `ARRAY JOIN` clause in a query.

-When running the `ARRAY JOIN`, there is an optimization of the query execution order.
-Although the `ARRAY JOIN` must be always specified before the `WHERE/PREWHERE` clause, it can be performed as before the `WHERE/PREWHERE` (if its result is needed in this clause), as after completing it (to reduce the volume of calculations).
+The query execution order is optimized when running `ARRAY JOIN`.
+Although `ARRAY JOIN` must always be specified before the `WHERE/PREWHERE` clause, it can be performed either before `WHERE/PREWHERE` (if the result is needed in this clause), or after completing it (to reduce the volume of calculations).
 The processing order is controlled by the query optimizer.

 Supported types of `ARRAY JOIN` are listed below:

-- `ARRAY JOIN` - Executing `JOIN` with an array or nested data structure.
+- `ARRAY JOIN` - Executes `JOIN` with an array or nested data structure.
 Empty arrays are not included in the result.
-- `LEFT ARRAY JOIN` - Unlike `ARRAY JOIN`, when using the `LEFT ARRAY JOIN` the result contains the rows with empty arrays.
-The value for an empty array is set to default value for an array element type (usually 0, empty string or NULL).
+- `LEFT ARRAY JOIN` - The result contains rows with empty arrays, unlike `ARRAY JOIN`.
+The value for an empty array is set to the default value for the array element type (usually 0, empty string or NULL).

-Examples below demonstrate the usage of the `ARRAY JOIN` clause.
+The examples below demonstrate the usage of the `ARRAY JOIN` clause.
 Let's create a table with an [Array](../data_types/array.md) type column and insert values into it:

 ``` sql
 CREATE TABLE arrays_test